Iron Man 3: Pre-production

 In September 2011, Marvel Studios reached an agreement to shoot the film primarily out of EUE/Screen Gems Studios in Wilmington, North Carolina.
 Michigan was also in contention to land the production, but the Michigan Film Office could not match North Carolina's tax incentives.
 In April 2012, Ben Kingsley entered into negotiations to play a villain in Iron Man 3, a part which Anthony Mackie, who would later portray Sam Wilson in the MCU, also auditioned for.
 The following week, producer Kevin Feige revealed that Iron Man 3 would begin shooting in North Carolina "in five weeks," and said that it "is a full-on Tony Stark-centric movie ... very much inspired by the first half of Iron Man ...
 [H]e's stripped of everything, he's backed up against a wall, and he's gotta use his intelligence to get out of it.
 He can't call Thor, he can't call Cap, he can't call Nick Fury, and he can't look for the Helicarrier in the sky."
 A few days later, The Walt Disney Company China, Marvel Studios, and DMG Entertainment announced an agreement to co-produce Iron Man 3 in China.
 DMG partly financed, produced in China with Marvel, and handled co-production matters.
 DMG also distributed the film in China in tandem with Disney.
+DMG had been pitching Marvel Studios on collaboration opportunities to enhance the film for the Chinese market.
+Initially, they suggested that Harley Keener be a Chinese exchange student, something Marvel Studios co-president Louis D'Esposito shot down since they did not want the film to feature "the sidekick from Indiana Jones [and the Temple of Doom]" (1984).
+Instead, Feige suggested a doctor named Doctor Wu (in reference to the Steely Dan song) who could remove the shrapnel from Stark's chest.
+Chinese star Andy Lau became involved in negotiations to join the film in that role.
+Lau would later turn down the role, and Wang Xueqi was cast instead.

 The next week, Guy Pearce entered into final talks to play Aldrich Killian, a character who is featured in the "Extremis" comic book story arc.
-Chinese star Andy Lau became involved in negotiations to join the film, as a Chinese scientist and old friend of Stark's who comes to his aid.
-Lau would later turn down the role, and Wang Xueqi was cast instead.
 Jessica Chastain entered into discussions for a role in the film, but bowed out due to scheduling conflicts.
-In May, Rebecca Hall was cast in her place, and her role was described as "a scientist who plays a pivotal role in the creation of a nanotechnology, known as Extremis."
+In May, Rebecca Hall was cast in her place, and her role was described as "a scientist who plays a pivotal role in the creation of a nanotechnology, known as Extremis".
 Over the next few weeks, James Badge Dale was cast as Eric Savin, Ashley Hamilton was cast as Firepower, and Favreau returned to reprise his role as Happy Hogan from the first two films.
 Stéphanie Szostak and William Sadler were also cast in the film, with Sadler playing the President of the United States.
 Despite erroneous early reports that Cobie Smulders would reprise her role as Maria Hill from The Avengers in the film, Smulders wrote on her verified Twitter page that this was not so.
 According to Drew Pearce, Emilia Clarke was initially cast for an unknown role, before the script was changed.